 Alameda CTC will enter into a Master Repurchase Agreement, substantially in the form approved by the Securities Industry and Financial Markets Association a.
-Maximum maturity: 90 days c.
-Minimum credit quality: A (S&P); or A2 (Moody's); or A (Fitch)
+Maximum maturity: 90 days

 (SIFMA) and by Alameda CTC's counsel, with each firm with which it enters into Repurchase Agreements.